Updated: Mar 19

 Why Sentiment Analysis?

 It’s estimated that 80% of the world’s data is unstructured, rather unorganized.
-Huge volumes of text data is created every day through emails, support tickets, chats, social media conversations, surveys, articles, documents, etc. It is very time-consuming and expensive and more importantly hard to analyze, understand, and sort through these huge volumes.
+Huge volumes of text data are created every day through emails, support tickets, chats, social media conversations, surveys, articles, documents, etc. It is very time-consuming and expensive and more importantly hard to analyze, understand, and sort through these huge volumes.

 The main benefits of sentiment analysis include: